-Prof. Dorothy Limunga Njeuma, pioneer Vice-Chancellor, University of Buea and former Rector, University of Yaounde, recalls the challenges of being a woman at the head of a university in Cameroon.
+Prof. Dorothy Limunga Njeuma, pioneer Vice-Chancellor, University of Buea and former Rector, University of Yaounde, talks about the challenges of managing a university in Cameroon as a woman.

 How did it feel being Cameroon’s first ever woman Vice-Chancellor and later Rector of another State-owned university?

 Before becoming Vice-Chancellor of the University of Buea in January 1993, I had been Vice-Minister of National Education for 10 years, Technical Adviser to the Minister of Higher Education and Scientific Research for two and a half years and Director General of the Buea University Centre for nearly five years.
 So I had been in educational administration for over 17 years, which is quite considerable.

 I happened to have been the only woman appointed as executive head of the six newly created universities in 1993.
 However, I did not look at my appointment as just that of a woman, but as that of someone who was bringing significant experience to the job.
 I felt that I had been given an opportunity to make the University of Buea look like a tertiary institution worth the name; an institution resembling even in some small measure, what I had the good fortune of living in the United States; an institution which many young Cameroonians were going to seek abroad.
 My ambition was thus to realize as much as possible this dream with the meagre resources.